chaeyeoniklmw/Medection/README.md

 | **Faster R-CNN**   | TBD      | TBD      |
 | **RetinaNet**      | TBD      | TBD      |

-### ⏬ Model Evaluation
-- **YOLOv8** has shown strong results in detecting pills with a higher mAP50 score compared to other models.

 ### 👼 Development (+)
 - FasterR-CNN 과 RetinaNet 모델 개발